 Northwest Face/North Ridge, Class 3

 Early on with this route, you are going to lose your visuals in the trees that cover the lower third of the face.
-That makes it more difficult to maintain a workable line but, thankfully, there is plenty of terrain between the obstructions to the W and E. My best advice is to establish a good line early and then just go straight up the slope to reach the summit ridge.
+That makes it more difficult to maintain a workable line but, thankfully, there is plenty of terrain between the obstructions to the west and east.
+My best advice is to establish a good line early and then just go straight up the slope to reach the summit ridge.
 I was very concerned that there would be hidden cliff bands in the forest, given how steep the slope becomes higher up.
 Those concerns were unfounded as there were no hidden cliff bands to surmount.

-From the parking pullout next to Camp Rock, walk on a footpath along the E side of Camp Rock to pass by it.
+From the parking pullout next to Camp Rock, walk on a footpath along the east side of Camp Rock to pass by it.
 Leave the footpath once you reach the back side of the enormous rock.
-Bushwhack SSE across and up through thick, tall desert scrub.
+Bushwhack south-southeast across and up through thick, tall desert scrub.
 You will soon reach a thick forest.
 Unlike mountain mahogany, juniper branches are pliable and won’t poke a hole in your skin or your Gore-Tex jacket.
-Weave your way up through the junipers in a SSE direction.
+Weave your way up through the junipers in a south-southeast direction.
 Your visibility is simply gone here.
 At about 6,200 feet, the forest steepens considerably and the junipers give way to mature pine trees.

-North Ridge/Northwest Slopes (Descent), Class 2
+North Ridge/Northwest Slopes, Class 2

-Same as for the Northwest Face/North Ridge Route
+Same as for the northwest face/north ridge

 This route crosses a short strip of private land near the City of Rocks Road at the bottom of this route.
 Please obtain permission from the landowner prior to descending this route.
-If you ascended the Northwest Face/North Ridge route to reach the summit, you will prefer to find an easier way to descend back down to the City of Rocks Road and Camp Rock.
+If you ascended the northwest face/north ridge route to reach the summit, you will prefer to find an easier way to descend back down to the City of Rocks Road and Camp Rock.

 Mountain Range: Albion Range